 Your results might wind up depending on factors such as overall fruit cake size as well as how thick it is.
 So long as you know this, you should find this idea to be a very good one.

 After taking the cake out of the oven, it’s going to need to cool on a wire rack for a while.
 Just check on it after it has cooled to see if it has turned out how you would like it to.

 Wine is another option that you can consider when trying to solve dry fruit cake issues.
 This is a bit different than the ideas above because it’s more about making a dry cake better to eat than anything else.

-Some people pour dessert wine over the top of fruit cakes before serving slices of the cake.
-This is known as a trifle and it can actually be quite tasty.
+Some people pour liquor or dessert wine over the top of fruit cakes before serving slices of the cake.
+This can actually be quite tasty.

 Assuming that you’re using one of your favorite sweet wines or dessert wines, you should have an overall good experience with this idea.
 You just pour a generous amount of wine on the cake so that it will taste moist when you go to eat it.

 Some people also put something else that is sweet on top of the pieces of fruit cake.
 For example, it would not be uncommon to see people putting whipped cream on top of pieces of fruit cake.